rehaankhan1/node-v3-chat-app/README.md

 [Click here to see the video](https://s5.gifyu.com/images/maal.gif/)

-Socket.io Real-Time Chat App With NodeJS.
+Socket.io Real-Time Chat App With NodeJS.This project works in Real Time.
+You can also send your current location and can join several rooms.It will also show number of current active users inside a particular room.It has auto scroll features so that whenever a new message arrives, it will automatically scroll.

 [https://immense-beyond-61245.herokuapp.com/](https://immense-beyond-61245.herokuapp.com/)